 Materials Review Following Curriculum Review Meetings

-Due to COVID-19 in person restrictions, online teacher support materials are currently available for parents and guardians that require additional review time after the school or district completes a parent/guardian curriculum review meeting.
+Our online teacher support materials are currently available for parents and guardians who require an additional review after the school or district completes a parent/guardian curriculum review meeting.
 Our online review allows access to the lesson slides only.
 At this time, we do not have a digital copy of the curriculum teacher guide available.

-Ask your district or school administrator to reach out to us to set up lesson slides review if necessary.
+Ask your district or school administrator to reach out to us to set up a lesson slides review if necessary.